binGhzal/Media-Server/docs/PROGRESS_TRACKER.md

-# Proxmox Template Creator - Progress Tracker
+dv # Proxmox Template Creator - Progress Tracker

 This document tracks the progress of implementing features, fixing issues, and planning future enhancements for the Proxmox Template Creator project.